Special note for Fall 2020 applicants: Application deadline is extended to June 15, 2020 for Fall admission.

-The Master of Arts in Advertising and the Master of Arts in Public Relations programs admit only a limited number of highly-qualified applicants to each M.A. class.
-In order to facilitate course sequencing and planning, applicants are encouraged to begin studies during fall or spring semesters.
-Summer admission is only recommended if collateral courses or other preparatory activities are required.
+The Master of Arts in Advertising and Public Relations program admits only a limited number of highly qualified applicants to each M.A. class.
+In order to facilitate course sequencing and planning, applicants are encouraged to begin studies during fall semesters, although Summer and Spring admission will be considered.

 Prospective Students Must Submit: